naude-r/spark/README.md

 One way to contribute, is by cloning this repository and trying to merge a branch (from the above ones) in your local copy.
 Run the tests and check the code (to spot any potential issues). if tests fail, you can try to fix the branch.
 If all tests are passing, and the merge is useful, create a PR in this repository for that branch.

-If you want to help even more, contact me and we can get organized.
+If you want to help even more, contact me, and we can get organized.

 ## Using it